Great fire of Brisbane: The Blaze

 At 8:30pm the fire slowed to a temporary lull due to some of the brick and stone buildings in the fires path, and another attempt was made to save the more valuable properties further up the street.
 Volunteers began demolishing the Café De Paris, however the extreme heat forced them to retreat.
 By 9:00pm, the north-westerly wind began spreading the fire down Albert Street and onto Elizabeth Street, however the damage along there was less severe as the buildings were spaced further apart, but in the laneway connected to Albert street running parallel to Queen Street was home to a large number of poor people with small wooden houses, all of which were destroyed.

 The volunteers emptied the Union Bank's vault of books, securities, and bullion before it too burnt down, while the valuables in Palmer's drapery, Lade's saddlery, and Messrs were saved.
 Meanwhile, on the opposite side of Queen Street, storekeepers used wet blankets to effectively halt the spread of fire coming over in that direction.
 By 11:30pm, the last building along Queen street was destroyed, the Bank of New South Wales, and the flames were halted in George street where the house of Mr. Pillow was demolished, thereby saving the stone building, the Registrar-Generals Office.
 The new building under construction on the corner of George and Queen streets was also saved, as the contractor had removed all wood from the site.
 Altogether 50 houses, and many businesses were destroyed, alongside a large number of 'small houses' in the laneways off Albert street.
-Within just a few hours the main centre of the city had been turned to ruin, with the total cost of the fire valued at £60,000 pounds.
+Within just a few hours the main centre of the town had been turned to ruin, with the total cost of the fire valued at £60,000.